Market Movements, Volatility, and Trends Evaluation

 Volatility (HV) Trend Historical level Risk of violent variation Move Index (IV) HV - Move Ind.
 (IV)

-Short-term Elevated
+Short-term Median

 EUEuropean bond market